-The Match Game was a hugely-popular game show with a simple concept: contestants would try to guess how celebrities had answered fill-in-the-blank questions.
 The show ran for thousands of episodes in 5 different incarnations over four decades, though the most popular version ran from 1973 to 1979… and featured some awesome orange shag carpet.

 The Real Match Game Story: Behind the Blank notes, “Match Game started out as a run-of-the-mill, fill-in-the-blank game show.
 The questions were simple and contestants had to fill in the blanks: ‘Every morning, John puts _____ on his cereal.’